Home » Appetizers & Snacks » Toasted Za’atar Pita Chips

 • The longer the pita chips sit out, the crispier they get.
 Right when they come out of the oven, they will be crispy with a little chewiness to them, which is the best!
 However, if you want them really crunchy, just let them sit out for a while or bake them for another minute or two, making sure they don’t burn.

-• I use a silicone pastry brush (shown above) to distribute the olive oil evenly over the surface of the pita bread.
-If you don’t have one, try using your fingers to spread it around, making sure to get the entire top of the pita bread.
+• I use a silicone pastry brush to distribute the olive oil evenly over the surface of the pita bread, however, you can also use fingers to spread it around.

 Toasted Za'atar Pita Chips